viniciuschioratto/viniciuschioratto.github.io/README.md

 ### Medium

-- **Description**: This project is about a serie of articles I am writin on medium, where I can share my knwolongy and expirence with the community.
-The articles are about different subjects in the tecnology area.
+- **Description**: This project encompasses a collection of articles I'm writing for Medium, where I aim to share my expertise and insights with the broader community.
+These articles cover a diverse array of topics within the technology sector.
 - **Link**:

 ### Feitos para Viajar